fgl27/smarttv-twitch/README.md

 I have started this project because the above Repos of the app did not fully support my TV model, it had many bugs and the app did not have all Twitch.TV features like a more complete users interface (for VoD, clips, basic Channel offline content, Chat, etc.) it also didn't fully support the latest version of Samsung smart remote.

-So I started this new repo, kept the original name and commit history, worked a long time writing this new application basically from scratch, focusing on performance and all available Twitch.TV features, with the help of some users reporting bugs and making featuring request, I added many features and worked to resolve all the bugs.
+So I started this new repo, kept the original name and commit history, worked a long time writing this new application basically from scratch, focusing on performance and all available Twitch.TV features, with the help of some users reporting bugs and making features request, I added many features and worked to resolve all the bugs.
 Today the application is very feature-rich, can be easily used to watch all available Twitch.TV content and give the user a lot of extra options.
-It is known that the application can always be improved, new featuring and improvements are always in the works, mostly to give a better experience and more options to the user, but as of today, there is only one main developer working on this project.
+It is known that the application can always be improved, new features and improvements are always in the works, mostly to give a better experience and more options to the user, but as of today, there is only one main developer working on this project.
 The process is slow but feel free to report bugs and make requests!
 In order to do that, use the [open an issue option of this repo](https://github.com/fgl27/smarttv-twitch/issues/new/choose).

 Project Dependencies
 ==============